jucazyn/jucazyn.github.io/_pages/home.md

   - /home.html
 ---

-I'm an undergraduate student in Philosophy at [UFSC](https://ufsc.br/) with a bachelor's degree in Mathematics.
+I'm an undergraduate student in Philosophy at [UFSC](https://ufsc.br/) with a bachelor's degree in Mathematics (UFSC, 2023).

 My research interests primarily focus on Logic, Philosophy of Science, and Physics, with a substantial part of it notably lying at the intersection of **Mathematical Physics** and **Philosophy of Physics**.